 The resident must prove this defense by the preponderance of the evidence.

-In deciding whether or not to evict for criminal activity CCHA may consider all the circumstances of the case, including the seriousness of the offense, the extent of participation by family members and the effect that the eviction would have on family members not involved in the proscribed activity.
+In deciding whether or not to evict for criminal activity HACC may consider all the circumstances of the case, including the seriousness of the offense, the extent of participation by family members and the effect that the eviction would have on family members not involved in the proscribed activity.

-In appropriate cases, CCHA may permit continued occupancy by remaining family members and may impose a condition that the family members who engaged in the proscribed activity will neither reside in nor visit the dwelling unit.
+In appropriate cases, HACC may permit continued occupancy by remaining family members and may impose a condition that the family members who engaged in the proscribed activity will neither reside in nor visit the dwelling unit.

-CCHA may require a resident who has engaged in the illegal use of drugs to present evidence of successful completion of a treatment program as a condition to be allowed to visit and/or reside in the dwelling unit.
+HACC may require a resident who has engaged in the illegal use of drugs to present evidence of successful completion of a treatment program as a condition to be allowed to visit and/or reside in the dwelling unit.

-CCHA may require that the remaining family members live in strict compliance with the lease and that the family be placed on probation for an appropriate period of time.
+HACC may require that the remaining family members live in strict compliance with the lease and that the family be placed on probation for an appropriate period of time.

 Once an eviction occurs, the Authority shall notify the Post Office that mail should no longer be delivered to the tenant at the dwelling unit.